KokuDey1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Deleting an empty directory
 Change to Previous directory Script
 This script lists all files, including hidden ones, in the current directory, parent directory, and the /boot directory in long format.
+Get the type of the file iamafile in the /tmp directory